ubinux/dnf-plugin-tui/README.md

 	F1:select/unselect All  F2:Search  F3:Next  F4:Back  F5:Info  F9:Exit

 	Note
-          - []  Means the package could be upgrade and has not been selected.
-If you want to upgrade it, you can select it by pressing Space or Enter.
+          - []  Means the package could be removed and has not been selected.
+                If you want to remove it, you can select it by pressing Space or Enter.
           - [-] Means the package has been selected, installed and will be removed.

 ```
 #### 3.1.3.3 Upgrade
-&emsp;&emsp;You can choose the package that you want to upgrade after enter "Upgrade" in main interface.
+&emsp;&emsp;You can choose the package that you want to upgrade after entering "Upgrade" in main interface.
 ```
         ┌────────────────────────────┤ Select package ├────────────────────────────┐
         │                                                                          │